illinoistech-itm/jhajek/itmo-340-540/week-04/Readme.md

 ## Deliverable

 Download this template.
-In your local repo create a sub-folder named **week-03** under the **itmo-340** or **itmo-540** folder.
+In your local repo create a sub-folder named **week-03** under the **itmo-540** folder.
 Answer all the questions, placing your answers on the sub-bullet starting.
 Watch for spelling, grammar, and punctuation.
 Worth 10 points, .5 points per question.

 Due on Wednesday the 13th 6:00 PM Central Standard Time.